desmondmorris/node-twitter/README.md

 ## Quick Start

 You will need valid Twitter developer credentials in the form of a set of consumer and access tokens/keys.
 You can get these [here](https://apps.twitter.com/).
-Do not forgot to adjust your permissions - most POST request require write permissions.
+Do not forget to adjust your permissions - most POST request require write permissions.

 ```javascript
 var Twitter = require('twitter');